-How to Sponsor a Course
+How to Book a Private Course

-As part of WMA International and Tundra Medical's commitment to your medical rescue training, our instructors and management will consult your group’s needs and teach according to your group’s backgrounds, environments, and experience.
+As part of Tundra Medical's commitment to your medical rescue training, our instructors and management will consult your group’s needs and teach according to your group’s backgrounds, environments, and experience.
 Simulations and hands-on activities will be realistic and relevant.
 Relevant adult education is incorporated directly into our curriculum to maximize learning of medical theory into practical skills.

 What Tundra Medical will do: